NielMc/milestone-project-heritage-housing-issues/README.md

 * In this section, you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
 * You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content
+- The template for this repository was provided by [Code Institute](www.codeinstitute.net).
+- The dataset for this project is sourced from [Kaggle](www.kaggle.com)

-- The text for the Home page was taken from Wikipedia Article A
+- The [template](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues) for this project was provided by Code Institute.
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The custom functions or code which was taken from the Code Institue resources have been stated in the notebooks/app pages in markdown format or commented out.

-## Acknowledgements (optional)
+## Acknowledgements
 * I would like to thank Neil McEwen of Code Institute for his patience and assitance with my many queries on slack
+* I would like to thank my mentor; Mo Shami for his guidance.
+* Finaly a thank you to my husband for being patient, understanding and supportive throughout this project.